 This, as President of the United States, is unacceptable.

-The flaws in the deal also include insufficient enforcement and near total silence on Iran's missile programs.
+The flaws in the deal also include insufficient enforcement and near-total silence on Iran's missile programs.

 Congress has already begun the work to address these problems.

-Key House and Senate leaders are drafting legislation that would amend the Iran Nuclear Agreement Review Act to strengthen enforcement, prevent Iran from developing an Internet uh this is so totally important.
+Key House and Senate leaders are drafting legislation that would amend the Iran Nuclear Agreement Review Act to strengthen enforcement, prevent Iran from developing an internet, this is so totally important, an intercontinental ballistic missile and make all restrictions on Iran's nuclear activity permanent under U.S. law.

 So important.